 ‘Collective action is the most powerful resource we have, paying heed to these words by Sundar Pichai will have lasting impacts on a brand’s legacy.

 With Apple and Google collaborating in such unprecedented times to steer the world towards being safer, the man shows no tells.
 To follow his example is not a choice, it is one of the safest moves a brand can make.

 Understanding what you can offer in the form of collaboration is the first step towards uniting your brand with another for a campaign or cause.
 The marketing world is not aloof to collaborations and consumers always look forward to seeing their favourite brands come together.

 - The Uber and Spotify collab with value-added services lead to the ultimate personalized customer experience and was a win-win for both parties involved.

 - There was a mammoth increase in the share of voices of both Hello Kitty and McDonald’s when they introduced their limited time for only collaboration.

 - German auto manufacturer, BMV worked together with the French fashion house, Louis Vuitton to exemplify the common thread they share – travel.

-Point being that there are many examples from both the past and present that make a case of uniting strengths.
+Point is that there are many examples from both the past and present that make a case of uniting strengths.
 Many FMCG brands in India will vouch for this when during the lockdown they decided to reach their consumers through collaboration with Zomato and Swiggy.
 If it suits the purpose, pursuing a collaboration might just be the silver bullet that you were always after.

-Whatever change in strategy that you may decide to put your money and faith on, remembering the above cues can help you eliminate some of the uncertainty.
+Whatever change in strategy that you may decide to put your money and faith in, remembering the above cues can help you eliminate some of the uncertainty.
 Most importantly, as Jonathan Midenhall said, ‘amazing things will happen if you listen to the consumer’.